 My wife, Theresa, had studied journalism too.
 In fact that’s where we met.
 When Theresa and I married she gave up a career.
 Her mother blamed me for this but the truth was I had been the one trying to discourage her from doing so.
 Theresa didn’t want to take any chances on a writing career when housewife was the most stable job to be had.
 I never corrected my mother-in-law as to whose decision it had been to give up.
 She already hated me anyway.
 She thought me too self absorbed to be a suitable husband for her daughter.
 Her concerns weren’t completely without merit.
 When I was caught up chasing stories I often missed what was happening to the people closest to me.
 Theresa would be excited though.
 I couldn’t wait to tell her the news.

 I was out of breath by the time I got home, my heart beating forcefully with exertion and excitement.
 The drums of anticipation rattled in my ears.
 I fumbled for my keys in my pocket.
 I leaned against the door as I reached deeper into my pockets.
 As I did so the door fell aside.
 It was very unlike Theresa to leave the door unlocked even when she was at home.
-She was a cautious little thing and home invasion robberies were happening a lot in our neighbourhood on the South West Side.
+She was a cautious little thing and home invasion robberies were happening a lot in our neighbourhood in the Rumilaw of Main.

 Our humble home was a small, one bedroom terrace amidst an array of similar granite buildings.
 What separated ours from the rest was the addition of an emerald green front door.
 Green was my favourite colour and it matched the shade of Theresa’s eyes.
 I called for my wife but there was no response.
 Heaps of blankets lay across the worn brown sofa which kept us warm without any extra cost.
 The scent of baking apples danced from the kitchen.
 Theresa had been baking apple pie which she always did when she had had a rough day.
 The kitchen was a direct off set from the living room.
 I found Theresa in there lurched over the cooker.
 She was weeping heavily.
 Her mousey brown hair was uncombed.
 When I pushed the swinging door open she gripped a knife that was close at hand.
 She stumbled backwards emitting a frightful shriek.